petrstepanov/tlist-processor/README.md

 Exec=tlist-processor.sh
 Icon=/home/your-user-name/path-to-your-application-folder/resources/tlist-processor.png
 Categories=Utility
-Keywords=command;prompt;cmd;commandline;run;
+Keywords=tlist;doppler;positron;processor;
 ```

 Tip.
 If you want to have the terminal output window as well, set `Exec=gnome-terminal -e "tlist-processor.sh"` on Ubuntu or `Exec=pantheon-terminal -e "tlist-processor.sh"` on systems with Pantheon desktop environment like elementary OS.

 Save file and make it executable `chmod +x ~/.local/share/applications/tlist-processor.desktop`.

-Now the TLIST Processor will appear under the applications menu on your system.
+Now the TLIST Processor icon appear under the applications menu on your system.
 You can run it from there.

 ---